Victorletzelter/timeMCL/README.md

 bash eval.sh 3141 all deepAR 16
 bash eval.sh 3141 all transformer_tempflow 16
 ```
 The results can then be visualized with the integrated MLFLow logger.
 To do so, please move to the created MLFLow dir with `cd tsExperiments/logs/mlflow`.
 To do so, please define a port number, e.g., `PORT=5066`.
 Then, run `GUNICORN_CMD_ARGS="--timeout 0" mlflow ui -p $PORT`.
-The results can then be analyzed in `http://localhost:{PORT}/` .
+The results can then be analyzed in `http://localhost:{PORT}/`.

 We provide a dedicated script, `flops.sh` to compute floating points operations (with randomly initialized models).
 It can be executed as `bash flops.sh`.
-We performed run-time evaluation on a single NVIDIA GeForce RTX 2080 Ti .
+We performed run-time evaluation on a single NVIDIA GeForce RTX 2080 Ti.
 To evaluate run-time with your own machine, please execute the following script:

 ```shell
 cd tsExperiments/computation_time ; python evaluate_time.py